 The attack happened just after an update to the game.

 Writing on Wurm's website, one of its creators said it would be back online as soon as possible.

 "We were the target of a DDoS attack and our hosting provider had to pull us off the grid for now.

 "We will be back as soon as possible, but things are out of our hands since their other customers are affected.

 "We can offer 10,000 euros for any tips or evidence leading to a conviction of the person responsible for this attack," he wrote.

 People writing on the site's forum did not think the attackers would be easy to catch.
 One user suggested it could be a disgruntled player but equally could be somebody "completely random".

 They also pointed out that DDoS attacks "are a daily event that run into the hundreds".

-Players were reassured that any progress they had made before the attack would not be lost.'New trend'
+Players were reassured that any progress they had made before the attack would not be lost.

 Barry Shteiman, of data security company Imperva, said the nature of attacks on online gaming websites had changed.